Emotional Distress: Signs, Causes & When to Get Help

 Psychotherapy

 Psychotherapy is an evidence-based method to treat individuals experiencing emotional challenges.
 Under this approach, a psychiatrist, psychologist, or any other mental health specialist talks to you.
-Through this personal interaction, mental health professionals help you identify the root cause of your and then work toward changing unhealthy thoughts, emotions, and behavior.
+Through this personal interaction, mental health professionals help you identify the root cause of your distress and then work toward changing unhealthy thoughts, emotions, and behavior.

 Cognitive behavioral therapy (CBT)